archivesspace/tech-docs/src/content/docs/customization/configuration.md

 Examples:

-for a particular repository, only enable requests for certain record types (Note this configuration will override AppConfig[:pui_requests_permitted_for_types] for the repository)
+For a particular repository, only enable requests for certain record types (Note this configuration will override AppConfig[:pui_requests_permitted_for_types] for the repository)

 ```ruby
 AppConfig[:pui_repos]['foo'][:requests_permitted_for_types] = [:resource, :archival_object, :accession, :digital_object, :digital_object_component]